 Finally, I have to mention that Henderson Harbor is one of the prettiest places on the planet.
 Visitors to our club have been overwhelmed by the beauty of the harbor and the friendliness of our club members.
 As commodore of HHYC, I invite you to join our family and enjoy what our club has to offer.
 Contact us for information on how to join!

 The Genesee Yacht Club (GYC) was established to encourage yachting and sailing, to further the arts and sciences pertaining to seamanship, piloting, and navigation, and to provide and maintain suitable clubhouse and dockage facilities for use of the members by cooperative effort at minimum expense.

 Since 1934 our members have contributed their time and talents to the construction and maintenance of our facilities, and the organization of our race programs, cruising program, social events, and every other aspect of the club.
 Nothing happens without it!
 Working and socializing with other members builds friendships and instills satisfaction in our accomplishments while keeping our costs under control.

-FPYC is located within the Hamilton Conservation Authority, (HCA) known by many as Fifty Point Marina.
-Our yacht club rents slips from HCA, which owns and operates the marina on the south shore of Lake Ontario, (N423.13.62; W79.37.33).
-To our visitors, we hope you will have an opportunity to come to Fifty Point and enjoy reciprocal privileges with us this season.
-We look forward to your coming and hope you enjoy your visit.
+FPYC is located within the Fifty Point Conservation Area.
+Our yacht club rents slips from the Hamilton Conservation Authority (HCA), which owns and operates the 300 slip marina on the south shore of Lake Ontario.
+We offer great BBQ and picnic facilities, cycling and hiking trails, beaches, swimming, and fishing in our stocked pond.
+We hope you will have an opportunity to come to Fifty Point and enjoy reciprocal privileges with us this season.

 Fair Haven Yacht Club is a group of people who enjoy sailing, racing, boating, and the friendship of a small, intimate yacht club.
 Whether sailing on the deep-water, (not so little) Little Sodus Bay, or the open waters of Lake Ontario (only minutes away by boat), you’ll always find conditions that are just right!